Subscribe

 Mashable

 Some dating AI applications go even further and attempt to predict the chemistry between two people based on their DNA profiles!
-Of course, we’re talking about DNA Romance, an app that uses artificial intelligence to match couples by linking their DNA samples to sixteen personality types according to the Myers–Briggs Type Indicator.
+Of course, we’re talking about DNA Romance, an app that uses artificial intelligence to match couples by linking their DNA samples to sixteen personality types according to the Myers-Briggs Type Indicator (MBTI).

 ai dating apps fo find perfect match